-If you’re reading this post, chances are that you’ve just built or are planning to build an API to extend the power of your OutSystems apps, and are now wondering how can the server inform your users of the status of their requests.
+If you’re reading this post, chances are that you’ve just built or are planning to build an API to extend your applications built with a low-code platform, and are now wondering how the server can inform your users of the status of their requests.

-In this blog post, I’ll show you how you can implement HTTP status codes when exposing a web service in OutSystems.
+In this blog post, I’ll show you how you can implement HTTP status codes when exposing a web service in OutSystems low-code platform.
 If you want to learn more about the consumer perspective, I invite you to take a look at my previous article.
+Let’s get started!

 Starting from the Basics: Concepts

-If this is your first rodeo, Google/apigee have a great blog post for some conceptual background: RESTful API Design: What About Errors?
+If this is your first rodeo, Apigee (Google Cloud's API Management Platform) has a great blog post for some conceptual background: RESTful API Design: What About Errors?
 In fact, we will use that blog post as a guide for this exercise.

 Apigee also has several interesting e-books dedicated to API building.
 One of my personal favorites is Brian Mulloy’s eBook Web API Design - Crafting Interfaces that Developers Love.